johannschopplich/nuxt-vitalizer/README.md

 })
 ```

-A link is removed only once every rule behind it comes from a Vue component style block, which is the whole of what Nuxt inlines.
+A link is removed only once every rule behind it comes from a Vue component style block.
 The module walks the client module graph for that, because a stylesheet merged out of a shared chunk carries no record of where its rules came from.
 Two kinds of stylesheet therefore keep their link: global CSS from `nuxt.config`, and anything reaching the page through a plain `import './styles.css'` in a `.ts` module.
 Nuxt inlines neither, so those links are the only copy of their rules.
 The option is inert while `features.inlineStyles` is off, for the same reason.

+That rule is deliberately narrower than Nuxt's.
+Nuxt inlines a `.css` file a component imports directly as well, and this module does not recognize those – so a stylesheet holding one such import keeps its link and its rules stay on the page twice.
+Since a stylesheet is judged as a whole, a single `import './widget.css'` in a shared component is enough to make the option a no-op for everything merged into that file.

-One case is left uncovered. `features.inlineStyles` resolves to the predicate `id => id.includes('.vue')` by default, which is the rule this option applies too.
-Narrow it, and a component you excluded keeps its styles in a link – but its rules still come from a Vue style block, so this option removes that link anyway.
+One case is left uncovered. `features.inlineStyles` resolves to `id => !!id && id.includes('.vue')` by default, which agrees with the rule above wherever it matters.
+Narrow it and the two part ways: a component you excluded keeps its styles in a link, but its rules still come from a Vue style block, so this option removes that link anyway.
+The component then server-renders unstyled until hydration pulls the stylesheet in.
 Check a build before you ship a narrowed predicate.

 ### Background